2007 – present (10 years)

 Colm Joseph Keegan (born August 2, 1989) is from Dublin, Ireland.
 He attended University College Dublin on a music scholarship, graduating in 2011 with an honors degree in Music and Irish.
 Colm auditioned for and was selected for Celtic Thunder in May 2012 as a new vocalist, becoming a sixth member of the previously five-man group.
 He was formerly a member of the Aontas Choral Ensemble, who are known for their work with Celtic Woman.
 Colm appeared in the Celtic Woman DVDs 'Songs From The Heart' (2009) and 'Believe' (2011).

-Emmett O’Hanlon, Celtic Thunder’s newest member, is Emmet Cahill’s replacement.
+Emmett O'Hanlon (born July 9, 1991), Celtic Thunder's newest member, is Emmet Cahill's replacement.
 He is Irish- American.
 Emmett will be touring with Celtic Thunder during their Mythology tour and the Christmas Voices Symphony tour.

 Beginning in March 2008, the group has been featured throughout the US on the PBS television network more than 1200 times, and during May and June 2008, members of the group were interviewed on dozens of local PBS stations during performances of their show